cascadiajs/2018.cascadiajs.com/src/markdown/food-and-drinks.md

 Here's a link to the Chicago West food truck [menu](/chicago-west-menu.pdf).

-*Please note that these items are not free or included in your conference or train ticket.
-We're just pointing you to the menu.*
+*Please note that the food truck is not free or included in your conference or train ticket.
+We booked it as a convenient option for folks who wanted to head straight to the Closing Party.*

 **Closing Party - Snacks**